modernben/forge-docs/1.0/servers/backups.md

 :::warning Business Plan Only

-Database backups are only available on the Business plan.
+Database backups are only available on our "business" plan.
 :::

 ## Creating Backup Configurations